 A: Yes.
-Go to http://www.satoripublishing.com/LS/upgradels.html.
+Go to upgradels.html.
 You will need your serial number from your previous installation.
 At this time, special upgrade sales pricing is in effect.

 Q: What is your upgrade policy?

 A: Upgrades from minor to minor versions are always free to registered users of the major version.
-For example, Upgrading from v7.3 to v7.8 will always be free to registered users of version 7, because these are minor upgrades.
-Upgrading from major versions are not free: for example, upgrading from version 7 to 8 is not free, but you may be eligible for a price break.
+For example, upgrading from v9.0 to v9.3 will always be free to registered users of version 9, because these are minor upgrades.
+Upgrading from major versions are not free: for example, upgrading from version 8 to 9 is not free, but you may be eligible for a price break.
 At this time, special upgrade sales pricing is in effect.
 Please click here for this special pricing.

 Q: I have Lotto Sorcerer v6.9.
 Your website says that the final version of Lotto Sorcerer version 6 is 6.34.
 Isn't this a mistake?
 Isn't 6.9 newer than 6.34?

 A: Releases are not based on the decimal system, but the major.minor.issue numerical system.
 "Version 6.34" means that it is the 34th release of fixes and improvements to version 6.
 "Version 6.9" is the ninth release of version 6.
 So v6.34 is far higher and newer than v6.9.
 This is a common misunderstanding, and for this reason, starting with version 7, the maximum minor version will never be more than "9".